 Experienced Kennesaw DUI Lawyers at Chestney & Sullivan

-Our experienced Kennesaw DUI lawyers at Chestney & Sullivan are available to speak with you about your Kennesaw DUI case anytime, including after-hours, weekends, and holidays!
-Also, Mr. Sullivan currently has a case in front of the Georgia Supreme Court dealing with the admissibility of blood test refusals in a criminal trial.
-He won a motion to suppress the refusal to submit to a blood test at the trial court, the prosecution appealed and the case is now in the Georgia Supreme Court.
-There are also a number of pro-defense appellate rulings that may impact the prosecution of your case.
+Our experienced Kennesaw DUI lawyers at Chestney & Sullivan can speak with you about your Kennesaw DUI case anytime, including after-hours, weekends, and holidays!
+Remember that you only have thirty days from the date of your DUI arrest in Kennesaw to address an administrative license suspension action.
+We can discuss different ways to handle a license suspension action and your criminal charges.
+Also, Mr. Sullivan has a case in front of the Georgia Supreme Court dealing with the admissibility of blood test refusals in a criminal trial.
+He won a motion to suppress the refusal to submit to a blood test at the trial court, the prosecution appealed, and the case is now in the Georgia Supreme Court.
+Many pro-defense appellate rulings may impact the prosecution of your case.
 Call Chestney & Sullivan today: 404.816.8777

 We understand what you are going through.
-If you have been arrested for a DUI in Kennesaw, experienced DUI trial attorney James “Skip” Sullivan is available to discuss your case anytime – including after-hours and weekends!
+If you have been arrested for a DUI in Kennesaw, experienced DUI trial attorney James “Skip” Sullivan can discuss your case anytime – including after-hours and weekends!
 Mr. Sullivan is a former prosecutor.
 Our Kennesaw DUI lawyers offer a free in-office consultation on how we can effectively defend your Kennesaw DUI charges.
 Kennesaw Municipal Court is located at 2529 J.O.
 Stephenson Avenue, Kennesaw, Georgia 30144.
 The Kennesaw Police Department is located in the same building.
 If you were arrested for DUI in Kennesaw, you will be booked into the Acworth Detention Center.
 Kennesaw has a contract with that facility to house inmates.
-Our Kennesaw DUI lawyers appear in Kennesaw Municipal Court on a regular basis.
-It is important for Kennesaw DUI lawyers to be familiar with this jurisdiction.
-Judge Luke Mays is the current Chief judge appointed by the Kennesaw City Council.
+Our Kennesaw DUI lawyers appear in Kennesaw Municipal Court regularly.
+Kennesaw DUI lawyers need to be familiar with this jurisdiction.
+Judge Luke Mays is the current Chief Judge appointed by the Kennesaw City Council.
 Charles Chesbro and Richard Blevins have been appointed as Associate Judges for Kennesaw Municipal Court.
 The solicitor (prosecutor) of your Kennesaw DUI case is Randall Bentley.

-There are times when a jury trial is the best possible option to avoid a DUI conviction on your Kennesaw DUI case.
-Because the Kennesaw Municipal Court does not conduct jury trials – and is unlikely to conduct a bench trial, your case would need to be sent to Cobb County State Court for trial.
+Sometimes, a jury trial is the best option to avoid a DUI conviction on your Kennesaw DUI case.
+Because the Kennesaw Municipal Court does not conduct jury trials – and will not conduct a bench trial, your case would need to be sent to Cobb County State Court for trial.
 Cobb State Court currently has twelve state court judges.
 Your case will be assigned to one of the twelve judges in State Court once your case is filed with the Cobb Court Clerk’s Office.

 The current elected Cobb County Solicitor is Makia Metzger.
-There are generally two prosecutors assigned to each of the 12 state court judges.
-Because each State Court judge handles their caseloads differently, it is important that Kennesaw DUI lawyers know how each particular courtroom operates.
+Generally, two prosecutors are assigned to each of the 12 state court judges.
+Because each State Court judge handles their caseloads differently, Kennesaw DUI lawyers must know how each courtroom operates.
 Our Kennesaw DUI lawyers try DUI cases in Cobb County State Court often.
-Because we frequently contest DUI cases in Cobb County State court, we are familiar with the judges and prosecutors who will be handling your case.
+Because we frequently contest DUI cases in Cobb County State Court, we are familiar with the judges and prosecutors who will be handling your case.
+There may be also a better chance in Cobb State Court to negotiate a resolution to avoid a DUI conviction than Kennesaw Municipal Court.

 How our skilled Kennesaw DUI lawyers build a successful DUI defense:

 To build a strong DUI defense in your Kennesaw DUI case, our experienced DUI lawyers start by learning everything possible about your case from you.
-Based on this information, our Kennesaw DUI attorneys and investigator can search for more favorable evidence by using specialized resources as needed to determine if all testing and other details of your Kennesaw DUI arrest were accurate and legal.
-This forms the basis for a strong drunken driving defense in Georgia.
-We have our own in-house investigator that gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
+Based on this information, our Kennesaw DUI attorneys search for more favorable evidence by using specialized resources as needed to determine if all testing and other details of your Kennesaw DUI arrest were accurate and legal.
+This forms the basis for a solid drunken driving defense in Georgia.
+We gather information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
 There are times when we even use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid defense in your Kennesaw DUI case.
-Our Kennesaw DUI lawyers analyze a case from the initial stop or reason why the police were involved, looks for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to best conduct administrative license suspension hearings, preliminary/committal motion hearings, and trial.
-Our team approach is an effective way to ensure we are thorough in defending your Kennesaw DUI charges.
+Our Kennesaw DUI lawyers analyze a case from the initial stop or reason why the police were involved, look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to conduct best administrative license suspension hearings, preliminary/committal motion hearings, and trial.
+This approach is an effective way to ensure we are thorough in defending your Kennesaw DUI charges.

-Can I just enter a guilty plea myself and avoid hiring an experienced Kennesaw DUI defense lawyer?
+Can I enter a guilty plea and avoid hiring an experienced Kennesaw DUI defense lawyer?

-- You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea to your Kennesaw DUI.
-If you have been arrested by a Kennesaw DUI Task Force officer, you should have been served notice of an administrative license suspension action.
-If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until the suspension action is conducted properly.
+- You can jeopardize your driving privileges if you go to court and enter a guilty plea to your Kennesaw DUI, especially if there are DUI Child Endangerment charges in addition to your DUI charge.
+If a Kennesaw DUI Task Force officer has arrested you, you should have been notified of an administrative license suspension action.
+Enter a guilty plea without adequately addressing the license suspension action.
+You will not be able to get a limited permit (if you are eligible to get one at all) until the suspension action is conducted correctly.

-- Other charges in addition to your Kennesaw DUI charge may be more serious and carry more punishment than the DUI charge itself.
+- Other charges besides your Kennesaw DUI charge may be more severe and carry more punishment than the DUI charge itself, like Vehicular Homicide, Fleeing and Attempting to Elude, Hit and Run, or felony drug charges.

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR KENNESAW DUI CRIMINAL CHARGES ARE PENDING IN COURT